 If you love soft rolls, this is the recipe for you.
 I used simple ingredients to make these the best gluten free yeast rolls.
 These gluten free pull apart rolls are perfect for dipping into gluten free pasta sauce and make incredible gluten free slider buns.

-2. I used a gluten free flour blend, a 1:1 substitution for wheat flour, giving these rolls the wheat flavor without any wheat!
-This recipe also works with regular Cup4Cup flour blend.
+- I used a gluten free flour blend, a 1:1 substitution for wheat flour, giving these rolls the wheat flavor without any wheat!
+This recipe also works with the regular Cup4Cup in the blue bag.

 Ingredient Notes: